 Figure 1 and Figure 2 show the comparison of the LWL variation from CCI lakes and Hidricos Argentina for lakes Argentino and General Carrera respectively.
 For Argentino lake, there is a very good correlation between time series, also indicated by a Pearson coefficient near to 1.
 However, for General Carrera lake, this correlation is less strong.
-The accuracy of the LWL estimation depends on multiple factors: size and shape of the lake, location of the satellite track over the lake, mean depth of the lake.
 The General Carrea shows a high variability.